Susan-Wangari/Susan-Wangari/README.md

 ### Hi there 👋
 I am Susan Wangari.
-I am a frontend Developer working my way towards React Js.
-### Hi there 👋, my name is Susan Wangari
-#### I am Front End web developer
 I am a knowledgeable front-end developer adept at creating successful websites that meet customer needs.
 Specializing in collaborating with customers to gather requirements, produce plans and improve plans for usability and functionality.
 Fully proficient in HTML5, CSS3, Bootstrap and React JS.

 Skills:
 +REACT